pewpewlive/hybroid-docs/src/content/docs/language-features/number-literals.md

   order: 4
 ---

 In PPL, you use number literals with `fx` at the end of the number.
-But thankfully, Hybroid makes working with numbers easier, by giving several options.
+But thankfully, Hybroid Live makes working with numbers easier, by giving several options.

 ### Fixedpoint Literal